 The Global Center and the Institute of South Asian Studies, with support from Norway, organized a workshop to provide subregional civil society actors, experts, and practitioners with the opportunity to exchange information on supporting and facilitating the disengagement, rehabilitation, and reintegration of violent extremist offenders.
 The multi-stakeholder discussions focused on the contribution of civil society actors to such efforts, reflecting regional experiences as well as examples from Southeast Asia and Europe to foster both an intra- and interregional perspective.

 Civil society actors placed to help with exit and reintegration efforts, face a number of challenges, such as a lack of adequate resources and expertise to develop and sustain programs in the long term and a lack of political will on the part of governments to involve civil society in these efforts.
-The difficulty of implementation in unresolved or unstable conflict-affected areas or within weak detention environments was a topic of conversation.
 It was recognized that many opportunities exist for civil society engagement, for instance, exit and reintegration programs can draw on civil society organizations for much needed expertise and services (psychologists, religious counselors, etc.), as facilitators in the re-entry process and as providers of aftercare programs.

-The workshop is the final in a series of workshops as part of a broader project developed to support and inform ongoing initiatives undertaken by the United Nations, particularly the UN Counter-Terrorism Committee Executive Directorate (CTED).
-They complement a series of workshops for regional law enforcement officials in South Asia organized by the Global Center and CTED.
-A final report will consolidate the key takeaways from the process and offer policymakers and practitioners a set of ideas for action that reflect the inputs from partners on preventing and countering terrorism and violent extremism going forward.
+The workshop is the final in a series of workshops as part of a broader project developed to support and inform ongoing initiatives undertaken by the United Nations, particularly the UN Counter-Terrorism Committee Executive Directorate.